R-Rayburn/FlaskRestAPIs/flask_application/README.md

   - application must send enough data to identify the user in every request, or else the server won't associate the request with the user.

+## Using virtual environment
+- Install virtualenv with the version of pip you would like
+- Set python version in env by running _virtualevn venv --python=pythonX.X_
+- Activate with source venv/bin/activate
+- deactivate with _deactivate_
+- Note: Might need to run pip install under sudo if not root user.